Save Time: Outsource Your Content Writing

 - Outsourcing is cost-efficient, as you retain services on an as-needed basis.
 For instance, instead of paying full-time for strategy, design and content writing services, you pay for each as the need arises.

-1. Blogging, Articles and All Associated Tasks
+1. Outsource Article Writing, Blogging and All Associated Tasks

 To generate the most success with your blogging efforts, you should post 16 or more times a month.
 The average blog – which should be 1,000+ words in length – takes three hours to write.
 That means you should set aside at least 48 hours each month for writing.
 Realistically speaking, though, you likely need to set aside closer to 60 hours if you take into consideration the additional tasks associated with blogging: